-So this month we thought we’d put together a blog post to answer the most common questions we are asked about choosing, applying and living with dark stained floors.
+So we thought we’d put together a blog post to answer the most common questions we are asked about choosing, applying and living with dark stained floors.

 Let’s go through them one by one…

-If you have red or white oak (which makes up the majority of Naperville homes) then there is no problem at all.
+If you have red or white oak (which makes up the majority of Naperville and Chicago area homes) then there is no problem at all.
 Oak takes a stain very well and we can stain from a light color all the way up to dark colors, as you can see us using in the photo below…

-In order to get a more even color, plus a few shades darker, we go through a process called water popping when staining floors darker colors.
-You can read a previous blog post about this process here: https://napervillehardwood.com/blog/what-is-water-popping/
+In order to get a more even color and depth, plus a few shades darker, we go also go through a process called water popping when staining floors darker colors.
+You can read a previous blog post about this process here: Water Popping Hardwood Floors

 A lot of this comes down to the finish system you put on top of the stain not so much the color of the stain itself.
 The stain color will be covered by at least 3 coats of finish.
-Many of our clients love OSMO Polyx Oil (you can read about this finish here ) which is very easy to maintain as is our extremely durable high quality water based finish system.
+Many of our clients love OSMO Polyx Oil or Pallmann Magic Oil , which are very easy to maintain, as is our extremely durable high quality water based finish system.

 This also depends greatly on the quality of the finish system used.

-If you use a high-end professional grade finish system, either a quality hardwax oil or a commercial grade water-based finish system, like we do at Tadas Wood Flooring, then you won’t have this issue to worry about.
+If you use a high-end professional grade finish system, either a quality hardwax oil or a commercial grade water-based finish system, like we do here at Tadas Wood Flooring, then you won’t have this issue to worry about.

 Yes, unfortunately this is true.
 Dark floors are a lot more maintenance than medium or light colored wood floors.